Skip to main content

 Multi-site configurations

-Use variant management to manage multiple locations within the same agent.
+Use variant management to manage multiple locations in the same agent.
 Attributes such as phone numbers and opening hours are stored per variant, so the agent gives location-specific answers.

 Knowledge integration

 Attributes defined in variant management are accessible in your Managed Topics rules, templates, and actions.
-For example, you can use ${variant_foo} to populate responses dynamically with location-specific information.
+For example, use ${variant_foo} to populate responses dynamically with location-specific information.

 Flexible routing

 Set up routing in the start function to direct users to the appropriate variant.
 For voice, route based on phone numbers or SIP headers; for webchat, use URL parameters or session data.
-Variants can also be used to tailor SMS messages dynamically.
+Variants can also tailor SMS messages dynamically.

 Advanced functions

-Use the conv.variant object to retrieve variant attributes during conversations or to make decisions based on variant data.
-Use functions to set, retrieve, or act on variant-specific attributes.
+Use the conv.variant object to retrieve variant attributes during conversations or make decisions based on variant data.

 Testing and troubleshooting

 You can select a specific variant when making in-app test calls.
-The variant selector appears in the Call configuration section when variants exist for your project.
-This allows you to test variant-specific behavior directly in Agent Studio without manual function workarounds.
+The variant selector appears in the Call configuration section when variants exist for your project, letting you test variant-specific behavior directly in Agent Studio without manual function workarounds.

 The first variant created is used as the default for the agent.
 If this variant is deleted, the next variant in the list automatically becomes the new default.
 To control which variant is active, use conv.set_variant() in your start function.